afridarn/my-portfolio-website/README.md

-# Website Portofolio Afrida
+# Portfolio Website's Afrida

-Ini adalah repositori untuk tugas Basic Web Programming di Studi Independen Stechoq - Software Engineering.
-Repositori ini berisi tentang website portofolio yang dibuat oleh saya, Afrida.
+This is a repository for Basic Web Programming assignments at Stechoq Independent Studies - Software Engineering.
+This repository contains a portfolio website created by me, Afrida.

-## Deskripsi
+## Description
-Website ini adalah sebuah website yang dibuat untuk menampilkan portofolio dan pengalaman kerja saya.
-Website ini dibangun dengan menggunakan teknologi HTML, CSS, dan JavaScript.
+This website is a website created to display my portfolio and work experience.
+This website was built using HTML, CSS and JavaScript technology.

-## Cara Mengakses
+## How to Access
-Untuk mengakses situs web ini, silahkan akses link berikut: https://afridarn.github.io/my-portfolio-website/
+To access this website, please access the following link: https://afridarn.github.io/my-portfolio-website/

-## Kontak
+## Contact
-Jika ada pertanyaan mengenai repository ini dapat menghubungi saya di afridarohmatin@gmail.com
+If you have questions about this repository, you can contact me at afridarohmatin@gmail.com